 The Christmas holidays are over, we have dragged our way through the January blues, and now we are here in February – the month with the most romantic holiday of the year, Valentine’s Day.

 It’s a time to reflect on our affections: who do you love?
 Do they love you back?
 How will you express your feelings?
-Can you really step away from Apex Legends for a whole evening in order to spend time with another, actual human?
+Can you really step away from Apex Legends, or one of the best dating sims, in order to spend time with another, actual human?
 Important questions all.

 And what list of romantic games would be complete without The Witcher 3: Wild Hunt?
 A shoddy one, that’s what kind.
 We’d better start there, then.